 Life has a habit of throwing up the most expected of incidents and events!
 Perhaps you’ve experienced a traumatic incident, like a car crash, for example.
 Or maybe you just experienced a rather unexpected turn of events.
-Perhaps you got a huge and unexpected pay rise, or a redundancy came out of the blue.
-Perhaps you got pregnant with your first child or your sixth!
-Maybe a house move has fallen through, or you’ve had to up your previously agreed price in order to keep hold of it!
+Perhaps you got a huge and unexpected pay raise, or a redundancy came out of the blue.
+Perhaps you got pregnant with your first child or you’re sixth!
+Maybe a house move has fallen through, or you’ve had to up your previously agreed price to keep hold of it!

-As you can see, these kinds of events can be many, and they can be varied.
+As you can see, these kinds of events can happen at any time.
 What you do about each of these things is extremely important.
 What’s even more important is that you are prepared for these unexpected life events.

 However, one thing that each of these things has in common is the fact that keeping on top of your money is so important.
-Once things are over, and the dust has settled?
+Once things are over, and the dust has settled, then what?
 You will be faced with the significant task of re-sorting your finances.
-Maybe they will have taken a hit, or maybe they will have taken a leap.
+Maybe they will have taken a hit, or maybe your finances will be just fine.
 Perhaps there will be things you can do to get a security blanket of money to get you through while you readjust, like a loan or a settlement even.

-Most things that happen in the workplace are likely to fall under the category of ‘unexpected turn of events’.
+Most things that happen in the workplace are likely to fall under the category of ‘unexpected turn of events.’
 But in the case of sustaining an injury, this could well be categorized as a ‘traumatic incident’ instead.
 Sadly, the human body is not resistant to all things.
 We can get injured, and frustratingly, this can sometimes be through something that wasn’t our fault.
-Let’s say you have been in a car accident, for example.
+For example, let’s say you have been in a car accident.
 The event itself could have caused irreparable damage to your car.
-You resulting injuries could mean you need to spend time in a hospital.
+Your resulting injuries could mean you need to spend time in a hospital.
 In turn, you might have to take time off work, meaning you can’t earn and can’t provide for your family.
 It’s easy to see when laid out like this, why looking for a legal settlement is so wise.
-Companies like The Pearce Car Accident Firm specialize in car accidents, so are a suitable port of call for this kind of incident.
+Companies like The Pearce Car Accident Firm specialize in car accidents and are a suitable port of call for this kind of incident.
 There will also be other firms out there that specialize in whatever reason you have for having sustained your injury.
 Give them a call or email them.
-You could well have a case worth pursuing, and it’s worth knowing either way at least.
+You could have a case worth pursuing, and it’s worth knowing either way at least.